*This post may contain affiliate links. Please see my disclosure for more details!*

 I don’t even know why I didn’t think of doing them myself… the idea of them is just delicious, and actually eating them is even better.
 You can of course swap the flavours to anything else you fancy.
 I am obsessed with gingerbread bakes so why did I not do these sooner!

-One egg versus three eggs suggests they aren’t the same!
 I find with blondies, you either love them or you hate them.
 They are know to be a blonde brownie, some find them lighter, some find them sweeter – its all down to preference!
+I personally utterly adore them because they’re fudgey and tasty.

 Gingerbread and white chocolate